Winston Churchill’s Sleep Routine

 It's the type of sleep you get makes the difference.
 Researchers have show that rapid eye movement (REM) sleep or slow wave sleep even in very short bursts (this is the sleep where you dream) have a very beneficial effect on concentration and overall performance.

-So it would seem that the Art of napping is backed up by real scientific data although I'm not so sure the people listed above we're aware they just went with what felt right.
+So it would seem that the Art of napping is backed up by real scientific data and sleep statistics although I'm not so sure the people listed above we're aware they just went with what felt right.

 Download Your Free Brochure